isomerpages/moe-dazhongpri/_dazhong-experience/Dare To Learn/Mother Tongue Language.md

 through our celebration.
 This then would empower everyone to practice the value of Acceptance in our speech and actions and uphold the peace and harmony in the nation.
 Dazhong, Dare to Inspire!</p>
-<p><strong>The MTL Reading Programme </strong>
+<p><strong>The MTL Reading Programme</strong>
 </p>
 <p>Aligned to school vision and mission, our department implemented The MTL
-Reading Programme 2022, which consisted of a series of reading activities throughout the year for all students.
-We aimed to 1) excite, engage and nurture students’ love and interest for MTL languages so as to establish a strong foundation for continual learning; 2) develop students’ awareness of practising their self-directed learnings while developing the habits of reading MTL books; 3) cultivate critical readings skills and empower them to share good reads with peers; 4) broaden students’ language skills and hone SEL and 21st CC skills; 5) cultivate students to be serving leaders to advocate peers or younger readers; 5) strengthen students’ links to our Asian heritage so that they are aware and can better appreciate our cultures as a concern citizen.</p>
+Reading Programme, which consisted of a series of reading activities throughout the year for all students.
+We aimed to 1) excite, engage and nurture students’ love and interest for MTL languages so as to establish a strong foundation for continual learning; 2) develop students’ awareness of practising their self-directed learnings while developing the habits of reading MTL books;
+3) cultivate critical readings skills and empower them to share good reads with peers; 4) broaden students’ language skills and hone SEL and 21st CC skills; 5) cultivate students to be serving leaders to advocate peers or younger readers; 5) strengthen students’ links to our Asian heritage so that they are aware and can better appreciate our cultures as a concern citizen.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/MT%2020.png">
 </div>